Babo0/CyberSecurity-Reports/OWASP Top 10.md

  	Even though using injection as a form of attack could be a tedious process due to trying to figure out the correct method, it pays off for attackers.
 A lot of the time these attacks are used to steal information from the Host.
 These could range from user accounts and passwords to gain access to sensitive files and data to also giving the attacker a reverse shell onto the server allow them to potentially gain access and escalate privileges.

 #### How it Works
-Explain how attackers build and deliver injection payloads.
+#Explain how attackers build and deliver injection payloads:
 	When an attacker begins to test how to properly attack a host, they most likely will begin a lot of trial and error.
 One thing that the attack needs to know is what kind of injection language to use and how the website is set up.
 After fine tunning some of the info trying multiple types of attacks is needed to figure out which methods and combinations would be most effective to break out of the text to inject code.
 A lot of the time using Burp Suite is going to be your best bet, due to the many tools that allow you to view and follow and test a wide arrange of methods to attack certain things.

 #### Scenario
 Explain the UNION injection in the following URL: <http://ptl-f99df351-3bdd4c8f.libcurl.so/cat.php?id=1%20UNION%20SELECT%201,concat(login,%27:%27,password),3,4%20FROM%20users>

 Union in this URL is used to access more than one table located on the server to be able to access more than one set of info.
 In this example the two tables that are being called are login and password.

 ---
 ### A2:2017 - Broken Authentication